Troutnut.com Fly Fishing for Trout Home

 These are very rarely called Pink Cahills.

-In this genus only one species, Stenacron interpunctatum, is important to fly fishermen.
+The species in this genus were formerly classified in Stenonema.
+See the genus Maccaffertium for details.
+Only one species, Stenacron interpunctatum, is important to fly fishermen.
 See its page for details.

 Mayfly Species Epeorus vitreus